pinellolab/haystack_bio/README.md

 	 haystack_pipeline ./TEST_DATASET/samples_names.txt  hg19 --output_directory $HOME/HAYSTACK_OUTPUT_H3K27Aac --blacklist hg19

 The *haystack_pipeline* command saves the output to the folder "HAYSTACK_OUTPUT_H3K27Aac" in your home directory.
 All the results will be stored in inside the sub-folder HAYSTACK_PIPELINE_RESULT.
 This will recreate the panels and the plots showed in the figure present in the summary, plus other panels and plots for all the other cell-types contained in the test dataset.

+The --blacklist command accepts a file of blacklisted genomic regions in BED format.
+We suggest excluding those regions since they are characterized by artifact signals.
+For hg19, we have provided a BED file of blacklisted regions inside the package and this can be automatically loaded specifying just the string ‘hg19’ as in our example.
+This file was obtained merging the ENCODE Data Analysis Consortium (DAC) Blacklisted Regions, the Duke Excluded Regions, and gap locations such as centromeres, telomeres, and contigs into one file.

 The *haystack_pipeline* command is equivalent to running *haystack_hotspots* followed by *haystack_motifs* and *haystack_tf_activity_plane*.
 The inputs and outputs of the three modules of the pipeline are as follows.

 #### Module 1: *haystack_hotspots*

+This step finds hotspots, which we define as regions that are highly variable among different cell types for a given epigenetic mark.

 **Sub-command run by _haystack_pipeline_**:

        haystack_hotspots ./TEST_DATASET/samples_names.txt  hg19 --output_directory $HOME/HAYSTACK_OUTPUT_H3K27Aac --blacklist hg19

 **Input**:
- - The first two columns of _samples_names.txt_  containing (1) the sample name and (2) the full path of the corresponding .bam/.bw file.
+ - The first two columns of _samples_names.txt_  containing (1) the sample name and (2) the full path of the corresponding BAM or bigWig file.

      ```
     K562	./INPUT_DATA/K562H3k27ac_sorted_rmdup.bam